 All storage facilities should be in an area which cannot be accessed by children without supervision.
 All emergency medication (not carried by a child themselves) e.g., asthma inhalers, adrenaline pens, dextrose tablets, blood glucose testing meters must be readily accessible (preferably in the same room as the child) but stored in a safe out of reach location known to the applicable child and relevant staff.
-At School medication is stored out of reach in classroom cupboards controlled by teaching staff and refrigerated medicines are stored in the fridge in the Pastoral Care Office.
-Paracetamol based or other prescribed medicines are kept safely in classrooms.
-Medication should be reviewed regularly to ensure it is in date.
+At School emergency medication is stored out of reach in classroom cupboards (labelled in named packs for specific pupils) and controlled by teaching staff.
+Refrigerated medicines are stored in the fridge in the Pastoral Care Office.
+Paracetamol based or other prescribed (or controlled) medicines are kept safely within a specific draw in the School reception office that has controlled access.
+Medication will be reviewed regularly to ensure it is in date.